bilal3387/Unity-Android-Ads-Plugin/README.md

 		ShowHeyzapInterstitial()	// Show Heyzap Interstitial
 		HideHeyzapInterstitial()	// Prevent Heyzap Interstitial from showing if its not already shown ShowLeadboltInterstial()	// Show Leadbolt Interstitial
+		ShowAdBuddizInterstial()	// Show AdBuddiz Interstitial
-		ShowAutoAd()			// Show Random Ads
+		HideAdBuddizInterstial()	// Prevent AdBuddiz Interstitial from showing if its not already shown ShowAutoAd()			// Show Random Ads

 # Public Properties